feldera/feldera/docs/tour/tour.md

 A user assembles a **pipeline** by attaching a program's tables to input connectors and its views to output connectors.
-The "Pipelines" page allow a Feldera Platform user to set up, manage and monitor pipelines.
+The "Pipelines" page allow a Feldera user to set up, manage and monitor pipelines.

 Click on the "Pipelines" tab to see a list of the existing pipelines as well as an "Add Pipeline" button for creating a new pipeline.
 Each